You can find reliable information and updates on COVID-19 here:

 The Department of Justice and Equality has provided health advice and information for people living in direct provision.
 You can find out more on their website here.

 The Accomodation Centres website also has newsletters in 6 languages with up to date health advice for people living in direct provision, you can find them here.

 The HSE has a confidential freephone helpline for those seeking support, information, guidance and referral on anything to do with substance use and alcohol.
 You can phone the helpline on 1800 459 459 from Monday to Friday between 9:30 am and 5:30 pm or email them on email@example.com

-The Drugs.ie service directory can help you find the contact details for a local service so you can see what way they are operating during COVID-19.
-These times may change frequently.
+The Drugs.ie service directory can help you find the contact details for local support services.

 If your organisation is offering supports for women or has resources relevant to women during COVID-19 please email them to Silke at firstname.lastname@example.org